Beyfortus® logo

 ≥5 kg100 mg by IM injection

-For children up to 24 months of age who remain at increased risk for severe RSV in their second RSV season, the recommended dosage of Beyfortus is a single 200 mg dose administered as two IM injections (2 x 100 mg).
+For children up to 24 months of age, regardless of body weight, who remain at increased risk for severe RSV, the recommended dosage of Beyfortus is a single 200 mg dose administered as 2 IM injections (2 x 100 mg).

 For children undergoing cardiac surgery with cardiopulmonary bypass, an additional dose is recommended as soon as the child is stable after surgery.
 Please consult the Prescribing Information for complete information on dosing in this circumstance.

-Can be administered concomitantly with any childhood vaccines
+Can be administered concomitantly with any childhood vaccines1

 There is limited experience of Beyfortus coadministration with vaccines.
 In clinical trials, when Beyfortus was given with routine childhood vaccines, the safety and reactogenicity profile of the coadministered regimen was similar to the childhood vaccines given alone.
 Beyfortus should not be mixed with any vaccine in the same syringe or vial.
 When administered concomitantly with injectable vaccines, they should be given with separate syringes and at different injection sites.